-Our staff will respect victims' confidentiality; however, a person's right to confidentiality is not absolute and may be overridden where there is evidence that sharing information is necessary to protect the individual's welfare, to support an investigation or where there is a risk to others (e.g., in the interests of public safety, criminal investigation).
+- 7.1 Our staff will respect victims' confidentiality, however a person's right to confidentiality is not absolute and may be overridden where there is evidence that sharing information is necessary to protect the individual's welfare, to support an investigation or where there is a risk to others (e.g., in the interests of public safety, or a criminal investigation).
 EPIC representatives may share information without consent if, in their judgement, that lack of consent can be overridden in the public interest.
-Staff will need to base their judgement on the facts of the case and may need to discuss with the relevant staff and colleagues outlined above.

-Documents relating to an individual's safeguarding will be stored in accordance with GDPR.
+Staff will need to base their judgement on the facts of the case and may need to discuss with the relevant staff and colleagues outlined above. - 7.2 Documents relating to an individual's safeguarding will be stored in a secure electronic file which will only be accessible by the Executive Team, Housing Manager and Housing Officers.